vishalcloudyuga/dcos-docs/1.8/development/create-package.md

 menu_order: 10
 ---

-This page covers general advice and information about creating a DC/OS Universe package.
+This page covers general advice and information about creating a DC/OS package that can be published to the Mesosphere Universe.
 Consult the [Publish a Package][2] page of the Universe documentation for full details.

 Each DC/OS Universe package consists of 4 JSON files: